 - Life Coaching – besides finances, Cascade Centers also provides counseling from dealing with family issues to preparing for a new child.
 Ultimately, Cascade Centers will help your employees cope with even the most challenging situations in life.

-The company also specializes in childcare services.
+The also specializes in childcare services.

 Additionally, Cascade Centers offers an online mental health screening tool called “WholeLife Directions” that can recommend EAP services based on the user’s risk level.